Traveling to Thailand’s Ayutthaya Kingdom

 When I made my Bangkok itinerary a day trip to Ayutthaya went to the top of the list.
-I love studying history and have wanted to visit the historic capital of the Siamese Kingdom for a long time now.
+I love learning about the history of the places I visit and have wanted to visit the ancient capital of the Siamese Kingdom for a long time now.
 Needless to say, this trip was a dream come true.
 Located 80km north of Bangkok – roughly 2 hours by train – Ayutthaya is a popular day trip for travelers from all corners of the globe.

 The ancient city of Ayutthaya was founded in 1350 and served as the second capital of the Kingdom of Siam.
 The city was strategically placed on an island created by converging rivers.